brunoamaral/gregory-ai/README.md

 ## Node-RED

-We are using [Node-RED](https://nodered.org/) to collect articles and clinical trials.
+We are using [Node-RED](https://nodered.org/) to collect articles from sources without an RSS.

 Node-RED is installed with a custom dockerfile that includes some Machine Learning and Artificial Intelligence python modules, in case we need them.
 It is derived from the [Node-Red repository](https://github.com/node-red/node-red-docker/tree/master/docker-custom).